 RE and Collective Worship

 St Werburgh’s Primary School is privileged to have children and families of many different faiths.
 In line with our Rights Respecting Ethos, children have the right to celebrate and practise their religion.
 In our RE curriculum, we teach children to develop their understanding of many different religious beliefs from around the world.
+We use the Discovery Scheme to teach our RE.

 Our school explores a rich variety of religious beliefs in our Collective Worship time.
 We have 4 assemblies a week, as well as a class assembly on the 5th day, and in these collective learning times, children are taught and reflect on religious festivals and beliefs; this include religions both on the primary curriculum and those that are not.
 See below for our overviews of assemblies.